-ARTS 240 3D Design II: Sculpture Studio 3 cr.
+ARTS 240 3D Design II: Sculpture Studio

 This course will continue the visual and conceptual investigations introduced in 3D I: Sculpture Studio, with a focus on expanding and redefining a student's ideas and experiences of art making.
-Students will work on idea generation and development which will move from varying states in the design process: definition of the visual problem, search sketching, (brainstorming, multiple association). selection of materials and techniques, execution (production and fabrication), and evaluation.
+Students will work on idea generation and development which will move from varying states in the design process: definition of the visual problem. search (brainstorming, multiple sketching, association), selection of materials and techniques, execution (production and fabrication), and evaluation.
 Students will use a range of materials including clay, plaster, wire, cement, earth, paper, mixed media, found object and wood.
 Fabrication methods may include mold making, casting, fiber techniques of coiling and wrapping, carving, and additive work.